Marker Logo

 this page online

-west on East Cates Street.
+traveling west on East Cates Street.
 Touch for map.
 Marker is at or near this postal address: 1204 12th Street, Bridgeport TX 76426, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
-Bridgeport Lodge No. 587, A.F. & A.M. (approx. 0.2 miles away); Bridgeport Coal Mines (approx. 0.3 miles away); St. John the Baptizer Catholic Church (approx. 0.6 miles away); First Presbyterian Church of Bridgeport (approx. 0.7 miles away); Republic of Texas' Santa Fe Expedition in Wise County (approx. 1.1 miles away); Toll Bridge & Old Bridgeport (approx. 2 miles away); George Lafayette Ramsdale (approx. 5.2 miles away); Dr. M. W. Matthews (approx. 5.2 miles away).
+At least 8 other markers are within 6 miles of this marker, measured as the crow flies: Bridgeport Lodge No. 587, A.F. & A.M. (approx. 0.2 miles away); Bridgeport Coal Mines (approx. 0.3 miles away); St. John the Baptizer Catholic Church (approx. 0.6 miles away); First Presbyterian Church of Bridgeport (approx. 0.7 miles away); Republic of Texas' Santa Fe Expedition in Wise County (approx. 1.1 miles away); Toll Bridge and Old Bridgeport (approx. 2 miles away); George Lafayette Ramsdale (approx. 5.2 miles away); Dr. M. W. Matthews (approx. 5.2 miles away).
 Touch for a list and map of all markers in Bridgeport.

-Photographed By Jeff Leichsenring, April 10, 2023
+Photographed by Jeff Leichsenring, April 10, 2023

-2. First Baptist Church Bridgeport
+2. First Baptist Church Bridgeport and Marker

 Credits.
-This page was last revised on April 12, 2023.
+This page was last revised on May 10, 2024.
 It was originally submitted on April 11, 2023, by Jeff Leichsenring of Garland, Texas.
-This page has been viewed 85 times since then and 23 times this year.
+This page has been viewed 504 times since then and 39 times this year.
 Photos: 1, 2. submitted on April 11, 2023, by Jeff Leichsenring of Garland, Texas. • James Hulse was the editor who published this page.

 m=220244